• Recipes

 This vegan mince round is quickly prepared with a shop bought puff pastry which is used to make a double pie crust.
 The pastry is buttery and flaky whilst the filling is rich and savoury.

-a close up of vegan mince round cooling on wire rack with blue and white check tea towel underneath.
+A close up of vegan mince round pie cooling on wire rack with blue and white check tea towel underneath.

-a slice of vegan savoury mince round pie served with peas, cabbage, chips and gravy.
+A slice of pie served with peas, cabbage, chips and gravy on a dinner plate.

 Recipe notes